prafulla231/DataChartAppAngular/README.md

 - Chart would not resize correctly on smaller screens.
 - Solution: Implemented responsive resizing using `ResizeObserver` and CSS max-width constraints.

+## Build Warnings and Bundle Budget

+When building the Angular application using the production configuration, the build process failed due to the application bundle exceeding the defined size budget.

 ---

 ## How to Use